-- int PyObject_HasAttr(PyObject o, PyObject attr_name) Returns 1 if o has the attribute attr_name, and 0 otherwise.
+int PyObject_HasAttr (PyObject o, PyObject attr_name)

+Returns 1 if o has the attribute attr_name, and 0 otherwise.
 This is equivalent to the Python expression hasattr(o, attr_name).
-This function always succeeds. - int PyObject_HasAttrString(PyObject o, const char attr_name) Returns 1 if o has the attribute attr_name, and 0 otherwise.
+This function always succeeds.

+int PyObject_HasAttrString(PyObject o, const char attr_name)

+Returns 1 if o has the attribute attr_name, and 0 otherwise.
 This is equivalent to the Python expression hasattr(o, attr_name).
 This function always succeeds.

-PyObject PyObject_GetAttr (PyObject o, PyObject attr_name) Return value: New reference.
+PyObject PyObject_GetAttr (PyObject o, PyObject attr_name)

 Retrieve an attribute named attr_name from object o.
 Returns the attribute value on success, or NULL on failure.
 This is the equivalent of the Python expression o.attr_name.

-PyObject PyObject_GetAttrString (PyObject o, const char attr_name) Return value: New reference.
+PyObject PyObject_GetAttrString (PyObject o, const char attr_name)

 Retrieve an attribute named attr_name from object o.
 Returns the attribute value on success, or NULL on failure.
 This is the equivalent of the Python expression o.attr_name.